baxpr/conncalc/README.md

 - `t1_niigz`.
 T1 image for the PDF report.

 - `mask_niigz`.
 Brain mask - will be binarized and dilated and used to exclude any clearly ex-brain voxels in the stored connectivity maps.
-Optional - if 'none' or not supplied, no masking will be done.
+Supply 'none' to mask to the entire volume (i.e. no masking).

 - `connmaps_out`. 'yes' or 'no' to choose whether to additionally store voxelwise connectivity images for each ROI in the ROI image.